-Highland Cattle Origins
+History Of Highland Cattle

 The breed is characterized by traits of hardiness, self-sufficiency and longevity.
-Excellent foragers and efficient, they help to improve pastures and clearing woodlots.
+Excellent foragers and efficient, they help to improve pastures and clear woodlots.
 A testament of this ability was in an Oak Savanna Restoration Project in Wisconsin where the cattle and environment thrived.
 Their moderate frame is ideal for small and large farms alike in various climates and regions of the country.
 Highland Cattle are found in all fifty states and acclimate well to the environment yet it is best to buy cattle from a climate similar to our farm.
 The double hair coat is a tremendous asset in adverse weather and is believed to be the reason why they have limited external fat cover.
 This means less to trim from carcasses and more value retained.
 The horns not only give them their majestic looks but are helpful with predator control.
 These cattle have strong maternal instincts and protect their young.